 - Go to the lower-right corner of your taskbar, then right-click the Sound icon.

-- Choose Troubleshoot Sound Problems from the list.
+- Choose “Troubleshoot Sound Problems” from the list.

-- If prompted to provide permission to the app, click Yes.
+- If prompted to provide permission to the app, click “Yes.”
 Doing this should let you run the Windows audio playback troubleshooter.

 - A window will pop out.
-Click Next.
+Click “Next.”

-- Choose your Bluetooth audio device, then click Next.
+- Choose your Bluetooth audio device, then click “Next.”

 - Troubleshoot the sound lag issue by following the on-screen instructions.

-Solution 3: Updating your Bluetooth Driver
+Solution 3: Update Your Bluetooth Driver

-It is possible that you’re experiencing audio lags because you have an outdated, missing, or corrupted Bluetooth driver.
+You may be experiencing Bluetooth speaker delay because you have an outdated, missing, or corrupted Bluetooth driver.
 So, one of the best ways to resolve the problem is by updating your drivers.
 There are various ways to do this.
-You can do it through the Device Manager:

 - A new window will open.
 You will see a list of devices.
 Expand the contents of the Bluetooth category.